 Note: Only 3 SHC of SPA are allowed towards the Information Technology degree.

-r

 Course Recommended Semester Semester Registered/Planned Semester Completed/Grade

 any

-Course Recommended Semester Semester Registered/Planned Semester Completed/Grade

 any

 Electives: (All degree seeking students must take one Humanities/Fine Arts and one Social/Behavioral Sciences elective from lists below unless a specific course is required above.)